oliver006/drone-gcf/README.md

 is set to `go111` for all functions and then overwritten with `python37` for just `ProcessEmails`.
 This will result in the plugin deploying three functions, two in Golang and one in Python. \
 If no runtime setting is provided at all, the plugin will fail.

+By default, the function is deployed without specifying a Generation Version.
+To use Cloud Functions Second Generation, set `gen2` to `true` on each function.
+This adds the `--gen2` flag as described [here](https://cloud.google.com/sdk/gcloud/reference/functions/deploy#--gen2) to the deploy command.
+Please note that this expects a boolean value, either `true` or `false`.

 Similarly, you can set the `source` location of each function in case you keep the code in separate folders.